-We offer our customers quality products at competitive prices and a high level of customer service, resulting in a wellrecognized brand and customer loyalty.
+We offer our customers quality products at competitive prices and a high level of customer service, resulting in a well-recognized brand and customer loyalty.
 Any significant damage to our brand or reputation could negatively impact sales, diminish customer trust and generate negative sentiment, any of which would harm our business and results of operation.

-Increases in the price of merchandise, raw materials, fuel and labor or their reduced availability could increase our cost of goods and negatively impact our financial results.
+Fluctuations in the price of merchandise, raw materials, fuel and labor or their reduced availability could increase our cost of goods and negatively impact our financial results.

-We have experienced and may continue to experience increases in our merchandise, raw materials, fuel and labor costs.
 Fluctuations in the price and availability of fuel, labor and raw materials, combined with the inability to mitigate or to pass cost increases on to our customers or to change our merchandise mix as a result of such cost increases, could have an adverse impact on our profitability.
 Attempts to pass such costs along to our customers, however, might cause a decline in our sales volume.
 Additionally, any decrease in the availability of raw materials could impair our ability to meet our purchasing requirements in a timely manner.
 Both the increased cost and lower availability of merchandise, raw materials, fuel and labor may also have an adverse impact on our cash and working capital needs.